Postgraduate Scholarships and Opportunities

 Applications will be open to students completing the Bachelor of Fine Art or Master of Fine Art programs in 2025.

-Applications for the 2026 AACI program will open in October/ November 2025.
+Applications for the 2026 AACI program will open on Tuesday 7 October 2025 to Sunday 16 November 2025.

 Please read the Application Guidelines before completing the Application Form.